Making transformative impact

-Camfed supports girls in 5,306 government partner schools across 129 districts in Zimbabwe, Zambia, Ghana, Tanzania and Malawi to access school, succeed, and become leaders of change in their communities.
+CAMFED supports girls in government primary and secondary schools across Zimbabwe, Zambia, Ghana, Tanzania and Malawi to access school, succeed, and become leaders of change in their communities.

 Our partner communities are among the most deprived in the region – far removed from hospitals, lacking public infrastructure, and often situated on the poorest land.
 They have the greatest levels of poverty within their countries, and suffer some of the highest rates of illness, including HIV/AIDS.
 They have extremely low literacy rates.
 Most people live a hand to mouth existence.